Basic Usage

 - Design Philosophy - Understanding the principles behind typectx

-For more advanced context propagation patterns:
+For more advanced patterns:

 - Optionals - Handle dependencies that may or may not be present